Gabby Sidibe Deletes Supportive Messages For Jussie Smollett, ‘Empire’ Cast Members Reportedly Want Him Fired

-Gabby Sidibe is erasing her public support of Jussie Smollett and reports claim that other actors on Empire want him fired amid allegations that he faked a hate crime attack against himself.
+Gabby Sidibe is erasing her public support of Jussie Smollett, and reports claim that other actors on Empire want him fired amid allegations that he faked a hate crime attack against himself.

 Smollett was arrested this week and hit with a felony disorderly conduct charge for allegedly lying to police about a January attack he claimed was carried out by two men shouting support for Donald Trump as they beat him and put a noose around his neck.
 Though Smollett remains steadfast that he had nothing to do with the attack, support around the actor is crumbling and there are rumors that he will be fired from the hit Fox show.